copatech/Weather-App/README.md

 The program displays the current time and weather data in the GUI.
 The user can enter a location in the search box and press

 <h3>Python Libraries Used</h3>

 - TKINTER

 - GEOPY

 -  DATETIME

+- GEOPY

 -  PYTZ

+---

 Python 3.11
-- I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- Exploring Technical Content Writing.

--  In my free time, I solve problems on GeeksforGeeks and read tech articles.